AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/response-types.md

 # Response Types

+> :warning: This document only applies to `msal@1.x` which implements the Implicit Flow Grant type.
+For the Authorization Code Flow Grant type, please use the [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser) library.

 ## Definition and Types
 The `msal@1.x` library, in compliance of both the OAuth 2.0 protocol specification as well as the OpenID Connect specification, defines and supports three different `response types`: